Software Review for Authors

 - Create a release candidate branch in preparation for a software review.

-- Reconcile reviewer comments by updating and rebasing code.
+- Reconcile reviewer comments by updating

 Software Review Overview